-Even though fall will be here soon, a visit to DC or playing tourist for the day over the Labor Day holiday weekend is perfect for this time of year.
-Here are a few of my favorite things to see and do around the city:
+Playing tourist in DC over the weekend is perfect for this time of year.
+Here are a few of our favorite things to see and do around the city:

 DC is home to the Smithsonian Institution, a collection of museums and research centers.
-The museums are operated by the National Park Service and are free to all visitors.
-Although there is a museum that appeals to every interest, my two favorites are the Natural History Museum and Air & Space Museum.
+Operated by the National Park Service, these museums are free to all visitors.
+While there is a museum that appeals to every interest, my two favorites are the Natural History Museum and the Air & Space Museum.
 The Natural History Museum has exhibitions on rare gems and minerals, as well as different animals and species that existed in the past.
 If you visit, don’t forget to take a peek at the Hope Diamond, a 112 carat diamond from the 17th century.
-The Air & Space Museum covers all things aviation, including space exploration; you can even see pieces of the moon.
-Don’t forget that there is an annex of the Air & Space Museum at the Udvar Hazy Center near Dulles Airport, which displays a number of retired planes including the Concorde, but the location on the Mall in DC also has a few airplanes to see.
-If you’re not too worn out, watch an IMAX movie at either of the museums.
+The Air & Space Museum covers all things aviation, including space exploration; you can even see pieces of the moon!
+This museum has two locations: one at the Udvar Hazy Center near Dulles Airport, which displays a number of retired planes, and one on the National Mall in DC, which also has several aircrafts to see.
+If all the walking has worn you out, sit back, relax and watch an IMAX movie at either of the museums.

 Shopping and Dining

-If you’re into shopping and dining, Georgetown is the place to go!
+If you’re a shopaholic or a foodie, Georgetown is the place to go!
 The streets of this 18th-century neighborhood are laden with boutiques and fancy restaurants.
 Hidden deep inside this neighborhood is the 1789 Georgetown University built in an elaborate gothic style.
 If you’re interested, step inside Healy Hall to say you’ve been “admitted” to the university.
-On the way back to the main drag, stop at Georgetown Cupcakes for their famous treats; maybe you’ll even get to be on the show DC Cupcakes on TLC.
+On the way back to the main drag, stop at Georgetown Cupcake for its famous treats featured on the TV show DC Cupcakes on TLC.

 Washington Nationals Baseball